 residency obligation

-Permanent residents can lose their status if they don’t meet the residency obligation.
-This means that they can’t spend too much time outside Canada.
+Permanent residents can lose their status if they do not meet the residency obligation.
+This means that they cannot spend too much time outside Canada.
 The general rule is that over a period of 5 years, permanent residents must be in Canada for at least 2 years.
 That’s the same as 730 days.
 The 730 days do not have to be one after the other.
 And part of a day counts as a full day.

 In some situations, permanent residents can include time spent outside Canada.
-For example, they may be able to include time spent travelling with a spouse or partner who’s a Canadian citizen.
+For example, time spent travelling with a spouse or partner who’s a Canadian citizen.